YuukiAS/Heart_Pipeline/README.md

 1. The `pipeline_dir` should be the root folder of the entire pipeline.
 By default, several subfolders like `code` and `data` will be created in the root folder.
 You can manually set the location.
 For example, you may want to adjust `data_dir` if the root folder cannot accommodate all the CMR data.

+2. After setting up `pipeline_dir`, by default, `temp_dir` will be created inside the `pipeline_dir`.
+This folder is used to store temporary segmentation files generated during the pipeline process.
+You can adjust the location if necessary.
+Be sure to modify `env_variable.sh` in `pipeline_dir` to reflect the new location, that is, replace `/work/users/y/u/yuukias/Heart_Pipeline/temp` to the new `temp_dir` location.

 ### Step2: Configure Raw Data Folders

 1. `data_raw_dir` does not need to be located in the `pipeline_dir`; it can be placed anywhere, as long as it follows the structure below::